MVA-OpenApi/go-open-api-generator/README.md

 - A frontend interface which allows the developer to interact with the generated endpoints without using an external tool like Postman.
 - An option to add middleware logging into a file for the generated REST API.
 - An option to integrate boilerplate code for a small SQLite3 database.
+- An option to integrate HTTP2 support.
+- Supports API keys authorization (globally or per operation).
 # Contributions

 This project was made by 6 students of the TU Berlin as part of the module "Moderne Verteilte Anwendungen Programmierpraktikum" when studying B.Sc Computer Science.